nucularmoo/moo_tang_clan/new_members/introduction.md

 This file has intentionally not been left blank.
+Something about how the guild operates and what is expected.